by Richard Kelsey

-This SRFI describes a configuration language to be used for specifing the set of Scheme features or extensions required to run a program.
+This SRFI describes a configuration language to be used for specifying the set of Scheme features or extensions required to run a program.
 In addition to a list of required features, a program may also contain Scheme code to be used only when a particular feature or combination of features is available.

 The configuration language is entirely distinct from Scheme; it is neither embedded in Scheme nor includes Scheme as a subset.